No partner needed!

 How our classes work

-We offer 3 levels of Lindy Hop classes, along with other special topics classes.
+We offer 3 levels of Lindy Hop classes on Mondays, along with other special topics classes.
 Our Level 1 and 2 classes have several months of curriculum that can be taken in any order.
 You must take all classes in one level before moving on to the next.

 Lindy 1a (Beginner Lindy Hop + Turns): Basic/Swingout, Circle, Tuck Turn, Inside Turn, Outside Turn, Outside Free Turn, Side Pass